mikel072889/dogs-quiz-project2/README.md

     * The quiz allows users to feel immersed to the quiz by giving the instructions through the use of a simple storyline.
 With this, users will be more inclined to follow-through with the quiz and will give them the urge to finish the quiz as they would want to finish the story by finishing the quiz.

     [comment]: # (Final image of the instructions area here.)

+    * Username input field
+        * This input field collects the username and is mandatory to start the quiz.
+The user's name will then be consistenly used during the quiz to make it more customised for the user.

+        [comment]: # (Final image of the input field here.)

     * Start Quiz Button
         * The start quiz button is not labelled "Start Quiz" for a reason.
 The button is labelled "Let's go find your dogs!" to add more consistency with the storyline.
         * This button will take the user to the initial quiz question.